 Your breaker continues to trip.

 If your break trips for a second time, immediately after you have reset it, then you have an electrical problem.
 It could very well be an issue with the breaker itself, but in some cases, it means that there is too big of an electrical load operating on the circuit.
 If you keep pushing the breaker you could start a fire.
-The best thing to do is to call electricians in Edmonton to inspect and repair it for you.
+The best thing to do is to call the best electricians in Edmonton to inspect and repair it for you.

 You have flickering lights.